Last updated: May 2026

 Moneyline Converter

-Convert implied probability into betting odds.
+Convert implied probability into American odds.

 In one sentence: NHL totals typically open near 6 or 6.5 because league-wide scoring averages hover around six goals per game, with adjustments for matchup context and goaltending.